Batasang Pambansa Complex: Construction

-Turned over to the House of Representatives
+Turnover to the House of Representatives

-However, under the 1987 constitution, the legislative branch again became bicameral.
+However, under the 1987 Constitution, the legislative branch again became bicameral.
 The numerically larger House of Representatives retained the session hall and offices of the old Batasang Pambansa on the grounds of the complex.
 The smaller, newly reinstated Senate returned to the original legislative building in Manila (reinstated as capital city in 1976) and held their plenary sessions there until the building was turned over to the National Museum of the Philippines under the presidency of Fidel V. Ramos.
 The Senate has since moved to the GSIS Building on reclaimed land on Manila Bay in Pasay, holding their plenary sessions there since May 1997.

 Expansion

 Apart from designing the core buildings of the complex, Felipe M. Mendoza and his office also allotted a master plan for possible expansion of the complex.
 These included: